johannal/SolarSystem/CustomInstrumentsDemo.md

   *insert snippet 3 -- os_signpost, begin*
   *insert snippet 4 -- os_signpost, end*

-So I've got one log and two signposts.
 Lets run this under Instruments and see how the data shows up.
 I'll go to Product > Profile, which will launch Instruments.

 Up here you can see the Points of Interest track.
 Anything I logged with the .pointsOfInterest category shows up here.
 This little flag, that was the first log I added.
 And these blue bars are the two signposts I added -- they show up as a time interval.